-The Upper Middle Rhine Valley, or as it’s more commonly known, the Romantic Rhine, is a UNESCO World Heritage Site and a castle lover’s dream come true.
-Along a 65-mile river stretch between Bingen and Koblenz , there are 40 castles, set against a backdrop of terraced vineyards and charming small towns pulsing with regional culture.
+The Upper Middle Rhine Valley, or as it’s more commonly known, the Romantic Rhine River Valley, is a UNESCO World Heritage Site and a castle lover’s dream come true.
+Along the 65-mile river stretch between Bingen and Koblenz , there are approx 40 castles, set against a backdrop of terraced vineyards and charming small towns pulsing with regional culture.

-Some of these castles stand as majestic ruins, others have been lovingly restored and invite you inside for a closer look at their grand interiors.
-And for those who’ve ever fantasized about dining or even sleeping in a castle, you’re in luck—several offer top-notch culinary experiences and overnight stays.
+Some of these castles stand as majestic ruins.
+Others have been lovingly restored and invite you inside for a closer look at their grand interiors.
+Have you ever fantasized about dining or sleeping in a castle?
+You’re in luck.
+Several offer top-notch culinary experiences and overnight stays.

-In this guide, we’re offering you a curated look at 17 of the Rhine’s most unforgettable castles.
-We’ll categorize them for you: the ones you can explore, the ones where you can enjoy a meal, and even those where you can spend the night.
+In this guide, we’re offering you a look at 17 of the Romantic Rhine’s most unforgettable castles.
+We’ll categorize them for you: the ones you can explore, the ones where you can enjoy a meal, and those where you can spend the night.

 River Cruise on the Rhine